-During August, approximately 60 GL of environmental water (dependant on return flows from other watering events upstream) is likely to be delivered to South Australia.
-The environmental water will provide in-channel, Lower Lakes and Coorong environmental and water quality benefits.
+During August, approximately 60 GL of environmental water (depending on the volume of return flows from watering events upstream) is likely to be delivered to South Australia.
+The environmental water will provide inchannel, Lower Lakes and Coorong environmental and water quality benefits.
+Environmental water is being provided from a number of locations including the Goulburn River, Menindee Lakes and the Murrumbidgee River.
+The release of this environmental water from upstream storages is contributing towards a range of outcomes in these river systems before flowing across the South Australian border.